entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/create-ecr-bundle-from-git.md

 From the bundle root, run

     git init
+    git add .
+    git commit -m "Init Git repository"

-This will initialize an empty Git repository.
+This will initialize an empty Git repository and commit files.

 Add remote repository as origin and push the bundle.